pirocheto/phishing-url-detection/README.md

 - Dataset: https://huggingface.co/datasets/pirocheto/phishing-url
 - Model: https://huggingface.co/pirocheto/phishing-url-detection

-## Consideration Regarding The Model
+> ℹ️ You can test the model on the demo page [here](https://pirocheto.github.io/phishing-url-detection/).## Consideration Regarding The Model

 The model architecture consists of a TF-IDF (character n-grams + word n-grams) for vectorization and a linear SVM for classification.